Ete and Ali

 Ete und Ali

 Ete and Ali (Ete und Ali) is essentially a road movie, with one important difference: no one actually goes anywhere.
 The film follows the misadventures of the two men named in the title.
 Having just finished their military service, neither is sure what to do next.
-Bernhard—”Ete” to his friends—is a little guy.
-He is the more sensitive of the two, but lacks self confidence.
+Bernhard, ”Ete” to his friends, is a little guy.
+He’s the more sensitive of the two, but lacks self-confidence.
 Ali is a big lummox—the classic bull in a china shop, whose ideas are usually badly planned and ill-advised.
 Ali doesn’t want to go home, so he decides to tag along with Ete.
 Ete, who is married, isn’t sure he wants to go home either.
 His wife is seeing someone else and wants a divorce.
 Ali decides to help his old Army buddy win back Marita’s affections, but Ali’s ideas for doing so are pretty bad.
-Pretty soon an interesting and complicated triangle develops between Ete, Ali, and Marita.
+Pretty soon, an interesting and complicated triangle develops between Ete, Ali, and Marita.

-The film that immediately comes to mind is Dino Risi’s wonderful Il Sorpasso, in which milquetoast Roberto (Jean-Louis Trintignant) learns to enjoy life thanks to carefree Bruno (Vittorio Gassman), but at a heavy price.
-Normally this type of story would unfold as the two characters travel across the country, but aside from some train travel at the beginning, and a truck at the end, all the action in Ete and Ali takes place in one town.
+The film that immediately comes to mind is Dino Risi’s Il Sorpasso, in which milquetoast Roberto (Jean-Louis Trintignant) learns to enjoy life thanks to carefree Bruno (Vittorio Gassman), but at a heavy price.
+Normally, this type of story would unfold as the two characters travel across the country, but aside from some train travel at the beginning and a truck at the end, all the action in Ete and Ali takes place in one town.
 Thanks to the Cold War, East Germany offered fewer opportunities for travel than those of us in the West.
-East Germans could visits other Eastern Bloc countries, but even here your travel papers had to be in order before proceeding.
+East Germans could visit other Eastern Bloc countries, but even here their travel papers had to be in order before they could proceed.
 A privileged few got to visit Cuba, although the politicos in the GDR would never use the word “privileged.”
-At the beginning of the film, it looks like two men might actually go to Prague, but one of them remembers that they don’t have the proper papers, so they remain in Ete’s home town for the rest of the film.
+At the beginning of the film, it looks like two men might actually go to Prague, but one of them remembers that they don’t have the proper papers, so they remain in Ete’s hometown for the rest of the film.
 So much for the road trip.

 ete und ali

-Ete and Ali are played by Jörg Schüttauf and Thomas Putensen respectively.
+Ete and Ali are played by Jörg Schüttauf and Thomas Putensen, respectively.
 Both actors continued to stay busy after the Wende.
 Schüttauf went on to appear in several popular television shows, including Der Fahnder (The Detective) and Tatort (Crime Scene).
 Putensen has done fewer films.
 An accomplished pianist and singer, he has spent more time since the Wende singing than acting.
-He showed up playing Holger in Andreas Dresen’s delightful Whisky mit Wodka (Whiskey with Vodka).
-More recently he performed a humorous musical revue titled “Schlimme Lieder aus der DDR” (“Bad songs from the GDR”), a combination of well-known East German songs and jazzy send-ups.
+He appeared as Holger in Andreas Dresen’s delightful Whisky mit Wodka (Whiskey with Vodka).
+More recently, he performed a humorous musical revue titled “Schlimme Lieder aus der DDR” (“Bad songs from the GDR”), a combination of well-known East German songs and jazzy send-ups.

 eteandali-naked2

-Ete and Ali is directed by Peter Kahane, and it is his first feature film.
-Kahane was a member of the Nachwuchsgeneration (baby boomers, basically)—the last generation of East German filmmakers.
+Ete and Ali is directed by Peter Kahane, and it’s his first feature film.
+Kahane was a member of the Nachwuchsgeneration (baby boomers)—the last generation of East German filmmakers.
 By 1985, DEFA was facing the same problem that faced the East German and Soviet governments: The people in charge were getting old…really old.
 At 73, Erich Honecker was one of the younger leaders in the Eastern Bloc, and Poland’s Wojciech Jaruzelski, at 62, was practically a child.
 DEFA and the College of Film and Television in Babelsberg (Hochschule für Film und Fernsehen der DDR) had done a good job of training young, wannabe filmmakers in their craft, but now that they were old enough to take on the job of directing, they found very few opportunities to ply their trade.
-Many had studied film at the school in Potsdam-Babelsberg, but only a handful of this group got the opportunity to demonstrate their skills.
+Many had studied film at the school in Potsdam-Babelsberg, yet only a handful of this group got a chance to demonstrate their skills.
 The few that did had barely started their careers when the Wende came along and wiped out all their hard work.
-The lucky ones managed to make the transition to television, but the West Germans, who now controlled the media, had little interest in the talents of these Ossis, seeing any education they received as little more than communist propaganda.
-Most West Germans came to the table with such egregious preconceptions about what constituted East German films that any discussion on the value of these films was rendered impossible.1
+The lucky ones managed to make the transition to television, but the West Germans, who now controlled the media, had little interest in the talents of these Ossis, seeing any education they received as inferior.
+West Germans came to the table with such egregious preconceptions about what constituted East German films that any discussion on the value of these films was rendered impossible.1

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.